eflautt/ga-data-science/lessons/lesson-15/readme.md

 <a name="ind-practice"></a>
+> NOTE: The solution code for these are below.

 1. Plot the distribution of sales by month and compare the effect of promotions
 1. Are sales more correlated with the prior date, a similar date last year, or a similar date last month?
 1. Plot the 15 day rolling mean of customers in the stores